Right Now | Urban Tunnel Vision

 If the simulation came to life in the real South End, the bike lanes, crosswalks, and walkable business districts that make it an attractive place to live would vanish.
 For Green, that’s a warning of how a seemingly objective technical solution could obscure intensely political decisions.
 “Any time you are trying to make a system more efficient,” he said, “you are by definition cutting out the things deemed inefficient.
 There’s a great deal of hidden politics around what is actually being defined” that way.
 And when such political decisions are hidden inside technology design, it becomes impossible for citizens to shape the future of their own city.

-Green brims with cautionary tales, from Sidewalk Labs (a subsidiary of Google’s parent company, Alphabet), using its control of New York City’s free public WiFi hotspots to slurp up detailed personal data, to predictive policing algorithms that exacerbate biases in cities from Oakland to Chicago by sending officers to patrol poor and minority neighborhoods—and arrest the local residents for minor crimes.
+Green brims with cautionary tales, from a consortium of companies that includes investment and leadership from Sidewalk Labs (a subsidiary of Google’s parent company, Alphabet), using its control of New York City’s free public WiFi hotspots to slurp up detailed personal data, to predictive policing algorithms that exacerbate biases in cities from Oakland to Chicago by sending officers to patrol poor and minority neighborhoods—and arrest the local residents for minor crimes.

 Green thinks it’s possible to escape these “smart” mistakes without discarding technical innovation entirely, pointing to cities that considered the social implications of their data and technology as they were developing it—and were better for it.
 Johnson County, Kansas, for instance, used crime statistics and other data not to direct police patrols but to expand social services for citizens at risk of falling through the cracks, before they entered the criminal justice system.
 “It’s not that cities should have no people who care about technology,” he said, “but they shouldn’t have their entire sense of innovation and progress based around technology.”